akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 a [passivation strategy with an active entity limit](#active-entity-limits) and a pre-configured default strategy is provided.
 Active entity limits and idle entity timeouts can also be used together.

+@@@ note

+The automatic passivation strategies, except [passivate idle entities](#idle-entity-passivation) are marked as @ref:[may change](../common/may-change.md) in the sense of being the subject of final development.
+This means that the configuration or semantics can change without warning or deprecation period.
+The passivation strategies can be used in production, but we reserve the right to adjust the configuration after additional testing and feedback.

+@@@

 Automatic passivation can be disabled by setting `akka.cluster.sharding.passivation.strategy = none`.
 It is disabled automatically if @ref:[Remembering Entities](#remembering-entities) is enabled.